nathants/libaws/readme.md

 - [infra-rm](./cmd/infra/rm.go): remove an infrastructure set.

-`ensure` operations are positive assertions. they assert that some named infrastructure exists, and is configured correctly, creating or updating it if needed.
+`infra-ensure` is a [positive assertion](#tradeoffs). it asserts that some named infrastructure exists, and is configured correctly, creating or updating it if needed.

 many other entrypoints exist, and can be explored by type. they fall into two categories: